agenteo/agenteo.github.com/_posts/2015-02-01-create-maintainable-mongodb-queries-in-ruby-with-mongoid-criterias.md

 elsif filter[:published] = 'unpublished'
   criteria = Article.unpublished
 else
-  criteria = Article.all
+  criteria = Mongoid::Criteria.new(Article)
 end
 criteria.imported_from_legacy.where(title: /#{keyword}/)
 {% endhighlight %}

-That code deciding which filter to apply becomes a transactional script, regardless if it lives in a Ruby on Rails controller private method or in a Mongoid Document or in a separate plain Ruby object.
+That code deciding which filter to apply becomes a [transaction script](http://martinfowler.com/eaaCatalog/transactionScript.html), regardless if it lives in a Ruby on Rails controller private method or in a Mongoid Document or in a separate plain Ruby object.

+>>> Organizes business logic by procedures where each procedure handles a single request from the presentation.

-This is a simplified example, let's extend that with some features taken from a real application.The keyword would need to match not only the title but also the article tags.
+This is a simplified example, let's extend that with some features taken from a real application.
+The keyword filter would need to match not only the title but also the article tags.
 Since we only store the tags ids in the database we need to contact the tags API to translate the keyword to id.
-The keyword search could be on tags only and ignore titles.
+The keyword search should be on tags only when a specific string is provided (say "tag:'black'") and ignore titles.

-Understanding a transactional script limits is key in order to know when to stop using it.
+Let's look in to some of the transaction script limits.
 In my experience increasing the number of filters and applying more checks makes its code hard to understand and to extend.
 Test driving becomes cumbersome, you tend to have one long integration test with a setup populating all the possible combinations.
-I've seen this approach fostering a knowledge silos where there is only one guy who approximately knows what's going on.
+I've seen this approach fostering a knowledge silos approach where there is only one guy who approximately knows what's going on.
+Nested conditions, or multiple inline conditions, and its lenght growing over 10/15 lines is for me a code smell.

 ## Another approach

-What I've been doing with dealing with larger queries in the last couple of years is breaking up the criterias in separate objects unit tested in isolation and having a query object orchestrating the filters.
-This approach would work with ActiveRecord but I am using Mongoid.
+What I've been doing when dealing with larger queries in the last couple of years is breaking up their criterias in separate objects unit tested in isolation and having a query object orchestrating those filters.
+I think this is an application of the query object pattern explained by Martin Fowler in PEAA:

+>>> A Query Object is an application of the Interpreter pattern geared to represent a SQL query.
+Its primary roles are to allow a client to form queries of various kinds and to turn those object structures into the appropriate SQL string.

-The query is broken up in to criteria objects, and the query object responsibility is just merging them.
+The query is broken up in to criteria objects, and the query object responsibility is in this case just instantiating each criteria with the right parameters and merging them.
+Each criteria would return a fallback criteria when not used.

-When TDD this you'd have a high level integration test testing the first criteria you're adding, then add tests for the first criteria on ContentFilter, then build that criteria's test.
+When TDD this you'd have a high level integration test testing the first criteria you're adding, then add a unit test for the first criteria on ContentFilter, then build that criteria's unit test and at this point your high level should be passing.

-To save space and reader's time I added a few criterias in one go:
+How to TDD is not the focus of this post so I omitted the integration test and I am adding the full spec code and class code in one go:

 {% highlight ruby %}
 describe ContentFilter do